iTwin/itwinjs-core/docs/overview/App.md

 Agents and services are written in TypeScript/JavaScript and depend on the `@bentley/imodeljs-backend` package.
 They may also depend on common packages such as imodeljs-common, bentlejs-core, or geometry-core.
 They frequently also use third-party JavaScript packages, as well as the services built into nodejs.

+Agents and Services use [logging](./Logging.md) to enable users to monitor their operations and to help with diagnosing problems.

 ### iModel Agents

 An *iModel Agent* is a program that performs an unattended action upon being invoked by an event from iModelHub.